matrix-org/synapse/docs/dev/cas.md

 ## Testing the configuration

-Then in Riot:
+Then in Element:

-1. Visit the login page with a Riot pointing at your homeserver.
+1. Visit the login page with a Element pointing at your homeserver.
 2. Click the Single Sign-On button.
 3. Login using the credentials created with `createsuperuser`.
 4. You should be logged in.